mandel2000/LaLigaApp/README.md

 # LaLigaApp
- App that shows information about LaLiga teams and matches
+ App that shows information about LaLiga teams and matches using Angular and Ionic.